Virginia Hall: Films

 IFC Films released A Call to Spy in October 2020, the first feature film about Virginia Hall.
 It had its world premiere at the Edinburgh International Film Festival in June 2019, commemorating the 75th anniversary of D-Day.
 Hall is portrayed by Sarah Megan Thomas, and the film is directed by Lydia Dean Pilcher.
-The film went on to win the Audience Choice Award in Canada.
+The film won the Audience Choice Award in Canada.
 A Call to Spy had its U.S. festival premiere at the 2020 Santa Barbara International Film Festival, where it was honored with the Anti-Defamation League's "Stand Up" Award.

 The film A Woman of No Importance was announced in 2017, based on the book by Sonia Purnell and starring Daisy Ridley as Hall.